 Overview: The Certified Defense All-Source Analysis (CDASA) professional certification program is part of an ongoing Under Secretary of Defense for Intelligence and Security (USD(I&S)) initiative to professionalize the DoD intelligence workforce.
 The CDASA professional certification program is an important element to meet Defense Intelligence Enterprise demands for an integrated, agile, knowledgeable, and professional intelligence workforce that can thrive in a dynamic environment.

 The CDASA-I certification has been accredited by the National Commission for Certifying Agencies (NCCA).
 NCCA accreditation is the national “gold standard” for programs that certify professionals.

-The ASA Professional Certification Program not only assesses eligible candidates’ knowledge and performance of All-Source Analysis skills, but also emphasizes continued analytic competence through lifelong learning and practice.
+The program assesses eligible candidates’ knowledge and performance of all-source analysis skills, and emphasizes continued analytic competence through lifelong learning and practice.
 The program plans to have three progressive credentials, each building on the competency and knowledge of the one before.
-The first credential available for the DoD ASA workforce is the Certified DoD All-Source Analyst I (CDASA-I).
+The Certified DoD All-Source Analyst I (CDASA-I) credential is currently available to all DoD Civilian and Military personnel who perform all-source intelligence analysis functions and meet eligibility requirements.
 The CDASA-II and III credentials are currently in production/planning phases and release dates will be updated as that timeframe becomes clearer.